tallpress/poker-bot/README.md

 ## Getting Started

+**For UNIX**

 #### To play
-Go to releases on this GitHub repo, under Assets, download the jar file named `poker-bot.jar`.
+Go to releases on this GitHub repo, under Assets, download the release.
+Locate your download, and click on the jar file named `poker-bot.jar`.

-This will download an executable file, which runs the game.
 You may incounter security issues, which can easily be changed by allowing downloaded files to be ran.

 #### Alternarte method

-**For UNIX**

 First first clone this repo, and locate the file named `poker-bot.jar`